There are many great places to travel in the world and witness with your own eyes, but there are some which are almost required to see firsthand.

 Each of these terracotta statues are life-sized, and individually numbered.
 It is estimated that inside the Great Wall of China there are around 8,000 of these statues earning them the name Terracotta Army.

-This small island in the Pacific isn’t very interesting by itself.
+This small island in the Pacific part of Chile isn’t very interesting by itself.
 The ancient culture used up all the trees before vanishing, possibly to aid in the construction of the many 13 foot tall statues that line the island.

 Not much is known about why or who created them, and while we have seen pictures they just don’t convey the sheer size of these 10-14 ton behemoths.